knitli/mad-icon/README.md

 - A 310x150 pixel image for the Windows 8 start menu (or 'tile').
 - Separate masked and unmasked versions of your icon.

-Puttit it all together, including the nice-to-haves in a directory:
+Put it it all together, including the nice-to-haves in a directory:

 ```bash
 mad generate \